madhu2003/Datathon-/README.md

 # Fetal Health Classification using Cardiotocography Data

-**Project for Datathon 2025**
+## Team Members (TM-213)

+Li Qiyue
+Madhumita Jambulingam
+Soon Si Qi, Kelly

 ## 1. Objective

 The goal of this project is to develop a machine learning model that accurately classifies fetal health status as **Normal**, **Suspect**, or **Pathologic** based on features extracted from Cardiotocography (CTG) examinations.
-This addresses the clinical need for reliable, automated monitoring to support timely, life-saving interventions during labor, as outlined in the Datathon 2025 booklet.
+This addresses the clinical need for reliable, automated monitoring to support timely, life-saving interventions during labor.

 ## 2. Dataset

 This project utilizes the **UCI Cardiotocography Dataset**, a widely studied collection of over 2,000 real CTG traces that have been classified by expert obstetricians.

-## 3. Methodology Overview

-Our workflow is designed to build a robust and trustworthy predictive model, focusing on data quality and rigorous evaluation.

 * **Data Cleaning & Preprocessing:** We performed several steps to ensure data quality, including removing duplicate rows, correcting skewed features using a Yeo-Johnson power transform, and implementing a selective outlier capping strategy to preserve critical clinical signals while reducing noise.